syncore/a2sapi/README.md

 # Installation

 ### Installation: Binaries
-- - Grab one of the binaries for your platform from [releases](https://github.com/syncore/a2sapi/releases).
+- Grab one of the binaries for your platform from [releases](https://github.com/syncore/a2sapi/releases).
   - Extract the archive.
   - Change directory to `getfiles` and run the appropriate `get_countrydb` script to grab the geolocation database.
   	- This is the GeoLite2 City free database [provided by MaxMind](http://dev.maxmind.com/geoip/geoip2/geolite2/).
   	- MaxMind updates this database on the first Tuesday of every month, so you can run the script again at that time, if you'd like.
   	- If you are on Windows, you will need [wget](http://nebm.ist.utl.pt/~glopes/wget/) and [gzip](http://www.gzip.org) to use the `get_countrydb` script.
 Or, alternatively, simply download the database [here](http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz), extract the `GeoLite2-City.mmdb` file into a directory called `db` in the same location as the `a2sapi` executable.
   - Change back to the directory where the `a2sapi` executable is located.
-  - Linux/OSX users, you must generate the configuration file with `./a2sapi --config` the configuration file will be stored in the `conf` directory.
+  - Linux/OSX users, you must generate the configuration file with `./a2sapi --config`
+    - The configuration file will be stored in the `conf` directory.
   ### Launching
   -  -  The application can then be launched with `./a2sapi`
   		- You can pass the `--h` flag to the executable to see a few command-line options.
   - Windows users: generate the configuration file with `a2sapi.exe --config` and then run the application with `a2sapi.exe`
-##

 ### Installation: From Source